louthy/language-ext/README.md

 * The awful 'out' parameter

 ## Poor tuple support
 I've been crying out for proper tuple support for ages.
-When this library was created we we're no closer (C# 6).
+When this library was created we were no closer (C# 6).
 The standard way of creating them is ugly `Tuple.Create(foo,bar)` compared to functional languages where the syntax is often `(foo,bar)` and to consume them you must work with the standard properties of `Item1`...`ItemN`.
 Luckily now in C# 7 we can use: `(foo,bar)`.
 But for those that can't: